Swarna Jayanti Rajdhani Express

-The 12957 / 12958 Swarna Jayanti Rajdhani Express is a Rajdhani Express train on the Indian Railways broad-gauge track network, connecting Sabarmati (SBIB), Ahmedabad and New Delhi, a distance of approximately 929 km.
+The 12957 / 12958 Swarna Jayanti Rajdhani Express is a Rajdhani Express train of the Indian Railways.
+It is connecting Sabarmati (Ahmedabad) and New Delhi, a distance of the route is approximately 929 km.
 The train was one of the Rajdhani Express trains to be introduced in the 20th century, making its inaugural run on 1 January 1998 after the erstwhile metre-gauge lines between Ahmedabad and Delhi through Gujarat, Rajasthan and Haryana were converted to broad gauge.
-Since it was introduced in the 50th year of India's independence, it was named 'Swarna Jayanti' (golden jubilee) Rajdhani Express.
+Since it was introduced in the 50th year of India's independence, it was named "Swarna Jayanti" (Golden Jubilee) Rajdhani Express.

 Schedule

 As of 21 March 2023, the Swarna Jayanti Rajdhani Express runs daily using the Jaipur–Ahmedabad line on Ahmedabad–Delhi main line.
 12957 departs SBIB at 19:10 and arrives at NDLS at 07:30 the next day.
 12958 departs NDLS at 19:55 and arrives at SBIB at 08:05 the next day, averaging approximately 77 km/h on both runs.
 In this sector, it is the fastest train between Ahmedabad and New Delhi.
 During its journey, the train passes through the Indian states of Gujarat, Rajasthan, Haryana and Delhi.
 The entire train route is electrified and only the section between Jagudan and Palanpur Junction is on double line as of February 2025.